gca-research-group/tee-compartimentalisation-study-case/README.md

 *Figure 3: Sequence diagram of the attestation and interaction process in the Integration Solution (Author: Rafael Zancan-Frantz, Applied Computing Research Group, Unijui University, Brazil).*

-The sequence diagram in **Figure 3** provides a detailed view of the attestation process and the interaction between the launcher, integration process, and external services within the Integration Solution.
+The sequence diagram in Figure 3 provided a detailed view of the attestation process and the interaction between the launcher, integration process, and external services within the Integration Solution.
 Below is a structured explanation of the steps involved, from compartment creation to interaction with external services:

 1. **Launcher Initialization**: The launcher is initialized by invoking the `start()` operation, which runs outside the secure zone of the Morello Board operating system.
 This prepares the system to handle various operations such as uploading, compiling, and executing programs.